vortep7/GlobalEpidemic/README.md

 ---

-## Application have user-friendly interface.
+## Application has user-friendly interface.
 Besides there are conditional constaints for user.Added a zoom for easy viewing of infected

 <br>
 <p float="left">